scienmanas/system-design-masterclass/README.md

 ---

 ### 🧑‍💻 About This Repository
-This repository was created as part of my personal study journey for the **System Design Masterclass (2025)** course on Udemy.
-The goal is to document my learning process, share insights, and provide a structured resource for others who are also interested in mastering design systems and system design principles.
-You can find the course here: [System Design Masterclass](https://www.udemy.com/course/system-design-masterclass).
+This repository was created in relation to the **System Design Masterclass (2025)** course on Udemy.
+It compiles insights and structured resources on design systems and system design principles for anyone interested in the subject.
+The course is available here: [System Design Masterclass](https://www.udemy.com/course/system-design-masterclass/?referralCode=21363E64705E6B6E279B).
+You can also find many free resources related to this on [Sweet Codey Official Website](https://www.sweetcodey.com).

 ---